Patternhouse

 Designing patterns is a game with endless possibilities to combine shapes and colours.
 We encourage patients to develop their own interpretation and expression of form.

-Our advanced workflow is similar to a designer’s creative process, incorporating an inspiration source.
-First, the participant chooses the basic shape they want to work with.
-Then, they look in an art book for images that include that shape.
-Next, they study and copy parts of those images to learn from them.
+Our Advanced Workflow resembles a designer’s creative process, incorporating an inspiration source.
+First, the participant selects the basic shape they wish to work with.
+Next, they browse an art book for images featuring that shape.
+They then study and copy parts of those images to learn from them.
 Finally, they modify and deconstruct the elements until they create something new and original.
+Each user also maintains a personal album—a special folder where they collect all their exercises and research.
+Over time, this space naturally evolves into a true source of inspiration as well.

 Playful

 We created a 30-question questionnaire for patients who have been with us for a while.
 The questions ask about the things they love, such as their favorite sky, flower, or animal.
-Five responses are randomly selected and sketched in pencil, serving as the template for the embroidery.
-This process ensures that each piece is unique and personal.
+One or more responses are randomly selected and sketched in pencil to serve as the template for the embroidery.
+This process creates very unique and personal works.

 We’re open for collaboration.